reidwooten99/att-sdk-android/Speech/SimpleSpeechUI/README.md

 # SimpleSpeechUI example Android app for AT&T Speech SDK

-This sample app includes Android source code and an Eclipse project to show how to call the AT&T Speech SDK from an application that wants a custom speech UI.
+This sample app includes Android source code and an Android Studio project to show how to call the AT&T Speech SDK from an application that wants a custom speech UI.
 The app displays a simple client-side mashup.
 Pressing a button initiates a speech interaction, a text area shows the recognition result, and a web view uses the recognized speech to search a website.
 The text area also shows the progress of the speech interaction, and the button changes to "stop" or "cancel" during the phases of the interaction.

 ## Setting up the project